633 W 5th Street #2890

-It may seem confusing going over the legal terminologies pertaining to trespass to chattels, so let’s go over a simple example to explain what it means.
+Going over the legal terminologies pertaining to trespass to chattels may seem confusing, so let’s go over a simple example to explain what it means.

 Suppose you’re enjoying a movie with a work colleague, Jack, at their home.
-After a while, you decide to leave because it’s getting late, but when you’re going, you grab the laptop on the table, thinking it is yours.
-However, it turns out to be jack’s laptop since Jack has the same laptop as yours.
-Even if you thought you took your laptop, you are still liable for trespass to chattel since you intended to take the laptop.
+After a while, you decide to leave because it’s getting late, but you grab the laptop on the table when you’re going, thinking it is yours.
+However, it turns out to be Jack’s laptop since Jack has the same laptop as yours.
+Even if you thought you took your laptop, you are still liable for trespass to Chattel since you intended to take the laptop.

-You cannot use the mistake of ownership as a defense, but if Jack wants to sue you, they must prove that you caused harm to them or the laptop by taking it.
+You cannot use the mistake of ownership as a defense, but if Jack wants to sue you, they must prove that you caused harm to them or the laptop by taking it permanently.
 Jack cannot recover compensation without proving the damages that occurred from your actions.

 What is the difference between the two torts so seemingly similar?
-Suppose Jack, your colleague, takes your bike without your permission and returns it with a bent frame.
+Suppose your colleague Jack takes your bike without your permission and returns it with a bent frame.
 Due to its bent frame, you cannot ride the bike, and Jack refuses to pay for the repair costs.
 You might consider filing a police complaint, but that won’t repair or replace your bike.